wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Supported_UOM_1-0.md

 # Supported units of measure

-A list of the supported units of measure follows.
+The following table shows the supported units of measure.
 Supported units of measure are read-only.

 | Uom Id                                           | Abbreviation | Quantity Id                                 | Conversion Factor | Conversion Offset |
 | ------------------------------------------------ | ------------ | ------------------------------------------- | ----------------- | ----------------- |